Somalia says reviewing oil deals U.N. says lack transparency

 In the latest report, U.N. monitors said a deal with London-based Soma Oil and Gas had "never been made public, nor was it approved by the Federal Parliament of Somalia".

-Lawmakers have in the past challenged contracts that they said parliament had not been given the chance to scrutinise.
+Lawmakers have in the past challenged contracts that they said parliament had not been given the chance to scrutinize.

-Soma Oil said "the broad terms" of the deal were made public and said it had invested about $37 million on a programme to gather and digitalise old seismic information and collect new offshore data.
+Soma Oil said "the broad terms" of the deal were made public and said it had invested about $37 million on a program to gather and digitalize old seismic information and collect new offshore data.

 The firm, chaired by former senior British politician Michael Howard, said it was not operating in disputed regions but was focusing on deep water areas offshore.
 It said its work had encouraged other firms to discuss restarting activities.